 Why is it okay for Lester to lust after a high school girl, but when he suddenly finds out that she's a virgin, he thinks it's morally wrong?
 Lester's lust for her squicked me out as much as anybody, but she'd still be a kid, irresponsible, inexperienced, whether she was the slut that she claimed to be or not.
 Many adult celebrities who are of age are still children because they never had to deal with the real responsibilities of the world.
 I just don't get why her being a virgin comes into this.
 Why it's okay to take advantage of an emotionally unstable sexually active teenager but not an emotionally unstable virgin teenager.

 The director's commentary says what they were going for in that scene is: Lester doesn't see her as a sex object any more, but as a daughter figure.
 It's not just that she's a virgin: the way she says it shows Lester that she isn't really ready for sex.
-It's also Lester seeing her body, and seeing that she's just a young girl (rather than the slut she dresses and acts like).
+It's also Lester seeing her body, and seeing that she's just a young girl.
 The pivotal scene between Lester and Angela really comes a few scenes earlier: Angela flirts, Lester flirts back ("You like muscles?"), and Angela backs off.
-Angela's not a slut, but she acts like one in order to manipulate desperate men; and Lester isn't desperate any more.
+Angela's not promiscuous, but she acts like it in order to manipulate desperate men; and Lester isn't desperate any more.
 He's given the perfect opportunity to take advantage of Angela, but no longer wants to.

-It's not ok to take advantage of an emotionally unstable teenager, whether she's a virgin or a slut.
+It's not ok to take advantage of an emotionally unstable teenager, whether she's a virgin or sexually active.
 The girl's virginity simply reminded Lester that she's young, and the tone of her voice informed him that she was uncomfortable.
 He suddenly saw her as a person rather than a sex object.